 Lac Léman is one of Western Europe’s largest lakes, stretching across Switzerland from Geneva in the west to Montreaux in the east.
 In summer you can get out onto the water and cool off with a swim, or try out windsurfing, wakeboarding and rowing.
 But getting out onto the lake on a boat trip is one of the essential things to do in Lausanne.
 Take a fondue cruise past the Lavaux vineyards on board a paddle steamer, sail a solar-powered boat along the coast or head out in restored 1930s wooden barge La Vaudoise, run by the ‘Brotherhood of Pirates of Ouchy’.

 Feast on local food

-Thanks to Lausanne Tourisme for hosting me.
-This article contains affiliate links, where I’ll get a small commission at no extra cost to you – thanks.
+Many thanks to Lausanne Tourisme for hosting my trip to Lausanne.
+This article contains affiliate links, where I get a small commission at no extra cost to you, thanks.

 Danik the Explorer

 I only did a short time in Lausanne and looks like I missed out on quite a bit.
 I remember doing the cathedral and checking out the views from there, that was amazing.
 I took the ride down on the metro and checked out the Ouchy area.
 I am so longing for a return trip to Lake Geneva, now I need to go back (and as a sports fan, the Olympic museum is up my street).
 Great list here Lucy :)

 I'm not a huge sports fan but really liked the Olympic Museum, good mix of interactive and history exhibits.
 And the lake backdrop really goes make Lausanne a beautiful place!

 Is Le Barbare still open?
 I think it closed some months ago and now the municipality is trying to find what to do with it.

 Thanks for the update, I will look into it.